Barry Morphew Leaves Detention Facility, Arrest Affidavit Released In Wife Suzanne Morphew's Murder

 LINK: Barry Morphew Arrest Affidavit

 In the affidavit, it states that “Suzanne took clear, articulable steps in January 2020 in attempts to separate from and divorce her husband, Barry.
-She told her family and close friends about her intentions, secretly recorded her notes of abuse in her phone because Barry monitored it, confronted Barry in arguments that she secretly recorded with help from a friend and finally, sent him a text four days before she disappeared saying that she was “done, let’s handle this civilly.”READ MORE: FBI Searches Family Home Of Gabby Petito's Fiancé Brian Laundrie After Her Remains Likely Found In Wyoming
+She told her family and close friends about her intentions, secretly recorded her notes of abuse in her phone because Barry monitored it, confronted Barry in arguments that she secretly recorded with help from a friend and finally, sent him a text four days before she disappeared saying that she was “done, let’s handle this civilly.”READ MORE: Owner Of Welding Business Shocked After Thieves Steal Tens Of Thousands Of Dollars Of Equipment

 Despite that, according to court documents, Barry continued to represent to CBI, FBI and Chaffee County Sheriff’s investigators that his marriage to Suzanne was “perfect.”